mathialo/imagezoom.js/README.md

 ## Quick documentation
-There are mainly two functions in imagezoom.js that are of intrest to the end user:
+This is a quick description of the functions that are of intrest to the user:

  - `applyToImage(htmlDOM)` makes the given image clickable.
 It takes the DOM element of the image you want clickable as an argument
  - `applyToAllImgTags()` applies imagezoom to all images on the webpage.
+ - `setZoomFactor(percentage)` sets the percentage of the screen's width to be occupied by the zoomed image.

 All functions in imagezoom.js are prefixed with the namespace `imgzm`.